infor-cloud/xtendm3/docs/documentation/api-specification/transaction-api.md

 ## Features

 ### Parameters
-For retieving and changing MI transaction buffer or data structure
+For retieving and changing MI transaction buffer or data structure.

 Example:
 ```groovy